GHSVS-de/plg_system_bs3ghsvs_bs5/README.md

 ### Replacements.
 Conditional requirements.
 - - @since V2021.07.04: If you want to use the **"Structured Data"** feature of the plugin you have to install [GHSVS-de/pkg_lib_structuredataghsvs](https://github.com/GHSVS-de/pkg_lib_structuredataghsvs/releases) separately in your Joomla.
 - - @since V2021.07.12: If you want to use the **"Image Resize"** feature of the plugin you have to install [GHSVS-de/pkg_lib_imgresizeghsvs](https://github.com/GHSVS-de/pkg_lib_imgresizeghsvs/releases) separately in your Joomla.
-- - @since V2022.02.??: If you want to use the **"Embed SVG"** feature of the plugin you have to install [GHSVS-de/pkg_file_iconsghsvs](https://github.com/GHSVS-de/pkg_file_iconsghsvs/releases) separately in your Joomla.

 -----------------------------------------------------